What are Liquidity Ratios?

-Liquidity ratios give an idea about company’s ability to convert its assets into cash and pay its current liabilities with that cash whenever required.
+Liquidity ratios give an idea about a company’s ability to convert its assets into cash and pay its current liabilities with that cash whenever required.
 In simple language, they indicate the company’s ability to pay its short-term obligations whenever they are payable.
-Liquidity ratios focus on short-term survival of the company, while solvency focuses on long-term survival.
+These ratios focus on the company’s short-term survival, while solvency focuses on long-term survival.

 It is found by dividing current assets by current liabilities.
 It shows whether current assets are enough to cover the current liabilities.

 It is similar to the current ratio.
-However, in current assets, illiquid assets like inventory are not considered.
+However, it does not consider illiquid assets like inventory, forming part of current assets.
 Inventory can only be liquidated when there are buyers for the same.
-In the economic downturn or emergency situations, it will be difficult to sell inventory.
+It won’t be easy to sell inventory in an economic downturn or emergency.

 Defensive Interval Ratio

-It can be found by dividing liquid assets with estimated daily cash requirement.
+A defensive interval ratio can be found by dividing liquid assets with estimated daily cash requirements.
 The daily cash requirement can be estimated from the past patterns of cash requirements.
-This ratio gives an idea whether liquid assets are enough to cover the daily cash requirements.
+This ratio gives an idea of whether liquid assets are enough to cover the daily cash requirements.

-Liquidity ratios are very useful for analyzing liquidity position of the company.
-These ratios are used externally as well as internally for analysis.
+Liquidity ratios are very useful for analyzing the liquidity position of the company.
+These ratios are for external as well as internal analysis.
 Analysts compare the liquidity ratios of one firm to another firm or the industry for comparative analysis.
 They are very useful to short-term creditors or lenders.
-Creditors have lent some amount to the company and they would want to know whether the company will be able to pay that back in time or not.
+Creditors have lent some amount to the company, and they would want to know whether the company will be able to pay that back in time or not.
 Also, they are used internally by the company itself to compare its liquidity position with the previous year.
-It gives an idea about changes in liquidity position of the company.
+It gives an idea about changes in the liquidity position of the company.

-All the comparative analysis will less reliable if companies are of different industry, location or size.
-It should be used to compare companies of same nature.
+The comparative analysis will be less reliable if companies are of different industries, locations, or sizes.
+It should be used to compare companies of the same nature.